HorizenOfficial/horizen-docs/docs/2-migration/03-migration-start.md

 The activation of the EON 1.5 hard-fork marked the start of the migration process.<br/>
 As usual with EON, the hard-fork has been triggered at a specific consensus epoch, with millisecond precision.<br/>

-Also ZEND activated an hardfork at a specific height.<br/>
+ZEND also activated a hard-fork at a specific height.<br/>

 ## Final block hash determination